 EPICC Program Activities

 We are partnering with the Utah Arthritis Program (UAP) and other partners to improve the sustainability of the Stanford licensed community self-management workshops throughout Utah.
 The following projects are in process right now which will increase engagement of healthcare professionals in the provision of medication/self-management for adults with high blood pressure and adults with diabetes.
-For more information contact Celsa Bowman at firstname.lastname@example.org.
+For more information contact McKell Drury.

 - Allied healthcare professionals referral policy project.
 This involves implementing a referral policy with allied healthcare professionals (eye care professionals, physical therapists, podiatrists, chiropractors, pain specialist, or acupuncturists) to increase utilization of CDSMP and DSMP self-management programs.

 - Pharmacy chain referral policy project.
-We will work with one large pharmacy chain to implement a policy to provide CDSMP or DSMP referrals to all qualifying patients that visit their pharmacy.
+We will work with one to two large pharmacy chains to implement a policy to provide CDSMP or DSMP referrals to all qualifying patients that visit their pharmacy.

 - Medicare Reimbursement for Self-Management Classes.
 We will explore the possibility of partnering with HealthInsight or provide technical assistance to at least one organization currently offering Stanford DSMP or CDSMP to pursue Medicare reimbursement.